cairo-book/cairo-book/src/ch14-01-00-contract-storage.md

 - If the variable is composed of multiple values (i.e., a tuple, a struct or an enum), we also use the `sn_keccak` hash of the ASCII encoding of the variable's name to determine the base address in storage.
 Then, depending on the type, the storage layout will differ.
 See the ["Storing Custom Types"][custom types storage layout] section.

 - If the variable is part of a [storage node][storage nodes], its address is based on a chain of hashes that reflects the structure of the node.
 For a storage node member `m` within a storage variable `variable_name`, the path to that member is computed as `h(sn_keccak(variable_name), sn_keccak(m))`, where `h` is the Pedersen hash.
 This process continues for nested storage nodes, building a chain of hashes that represents the path to a leaf node.
-Once a leaf node is reached he storage calculation proceeds as it normally would for that type of variable.
+Once a leaf node is reached, the storage calculation proceeds as it normally would for that type of variable.

 - If the variable is a [Map][storage mappings] or a [Vec][storage vecs], the address is computed relative to the storage base address, which is the `sn_keccak` hash of the variable's name, and the keys of the mapping or indexes in the Vec.
 The exact computation is described in the ["Storage Mappings"][storage mappings] and ["Storage Vecs"][storage vecs] sections.